Jordan Lynch: Mount Carmel High School

 In December 2017, Mount Carmel High School in Chicago announced that Lynch would be returning to the school as the team's head coach.
 He replaced Frank Lenti, who has been the head coach of the program for 34 years and won 12 state championships, in a move that received some shock and criticism from local media and fans.

 In November 2019, Lynch led the Caravan to their 13th IHSA Football State Championship, defeating J.J.
 McCarthy and Nazareth Academy 37-13.
 Lynch's younger brother Justin, the Caravan's quarterback, rushed for all five Mount Carmel touchdowns in the victory.

 In November 2022, Lynch led the Caravan to their 14th IHSA Football State Championship, and 26th overall, over Batavia, the Caravan's second straight year eliminating the Bulldogs from the playoffs.

 In November 2023, Lynch led the Caravan to their 15th IHSA Football Championship.
 They beat Downers Grove North High School, 35-10.
-This was Jordan Lynch's 3rd coaching Championship.
+This was Jordan Lynch's third coaching championship.

 In November 2024, Lynch led the Caravan to their 16th IHSA Football Championship.
 They beat Batavia High School, 55-34.
-This was Jordan Lynch's 4th coaching Championship.
+This was Jordan Lynch's fourth coaching championship.

+In December 2025, Lynch coached the Caravan to their 17th IHSA Football Championship.
+They beat Oswego High School, 20-3.
+Lynch’s fifth coaching championship, fourth in a row, and first 8A title.